JWB65/Gds/README.md

 # How to add the library to your project

 No dependencies except the standard library.
-Just copy the folder Gds with source files to your project.
+Just copy the folder Gds with source files to your project and include the file `Gds.h` in source files using this library.

-# Instructions to use
+# Example use

 * An example of its use is given in the `Test.cpp` in the Test folder with further information on the use of each function.